MikeDuino31/GlucoseLED/README.md

 ## Technical details
-By default the number of LED is 7, data pin is D7 and LED type is WS2812B.
+By default the number of LEDs is 7, data pin is D7 and LED type is WS2812B.
 The URL of the Dexcom Share service depends on whether your Dexcom account is US based or not.
 The default URL is for non US based account.

 All these settings along with the glucose level ranges and colors can be easily changed in the code.